yeoneasy/Clip_diffusion_sampling/README.md

 ## Clip 모델을 이용한 확산 생성 모델 샘플링

- This is codebase from [openai/CLIP](https://github.com/openai/CLIP).
-Also, referd to [lucidrains/denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch). <br/>
  CLIP (Contrastive Language-Image Pre-Training) is a neural network trained on a variety of (image, text) pairs. <br/><br/>
  Our goal is diffusion generative model sampling using CLIP.